Frequently Asked Questions

 Wellesley evaluates your application based on your “score of record.”
 The score of record is your highest composite score from either the SAT or the ACT.
 We use the College Board’s SAT/ACT Concordance Table to determine your highest score.

 Once you have submitted your application to Wellesley College you will be able to self-report your required SAT or ACT scores within the Self Reported Score Form within your Applicant Portal.
-Required standardized test scores reported within the Common or Coallition Application test section will not fulfill the self-reported score requirement.
+Required standardized test scores reported within the Common or Coalition Application test section will not fulfill the self-reported score requirement.

 Once you're admitted and enrolled at Wellesley College, you will need to submit your verified scores in one of the following manners if you have not already done so: